Professional fix-and-flip operators and real estate investors don’t have a lead volume problem. They have a lead fit problem.

 That is not just inefficient.
 It creates structural waste.

-Competition for motivated sellers was never simple, but the underlying environment has made precision more important.
-Realtor.com’s 2026 housing-gap analysis estimates the U.S. housing supply deficit exceeded 4 million homes in 2025, reflecting years of underbuilding and continued structural pressure on inventory.
+Competition for motivated sellers has never been simple, but the underlying environment has made precision even more important.
+Realtor.com’s 2026 housing-gap analysis estimates that the U.S. housing supply deficit exceeded 4 million homes in 2025, reflecting years of underbuilding and continued structural pressure on inventory.

 That does not mean every market behaves the same way.
 It does mean operators should assume that broad, generic acquisition tactics will become harder to justify over time.
 When supply remains constrained, the cost of wasting budget on weak-fit leads compounds faster.
 Operators feel it in lower conversion quality, weaker spreads, slower sales cycles, and more time spent sorting through opportunities that were never right to begin with.